ashishdoneriya/csetutorials.com/posts/unique-id-generator-system-design.md

 * 12 bits - **sequence number**.
 For every request the number gets increased.
 After every millisecond the number resets to 0.

 This id generator would work for around 70 years (if we include that starting 1 bit also).
 We will put a **load balancer** in this architecture to divide the traffic equally among all servers using round robin.
 If we want to divide the traffic based on the machine capacity then we could add [virtual nodes](/consistent-hashing-design-techniques.html) also.

+### Sonyflake
+A Sonyflake ID is composed of -
+* 39 bits for time in units of 10 msec
+* 8 bits for a sequence number
+* 16 bits for a machine id
+As a result, Sonyflake has the following advantages and disadvantages:
+* The lifetime (174 years) is longer than that of Snowflake (69 years)
+* It can work in more distributed machines (2^16) than Snowflake (2^10)
+* It can generate 2^8 IDs per 10 msec at most in a single machine/thread (slower than Snowflake)

 ### My Approach